bcgllc/karma_jasmine_single_test/README.md

 There are certainly Node packages that can be used other than the ones I chose.
 Naming conventions and folder structures are based on our team's guidelines.
 There is some deviation, mostly in order to better focus on and demonstrate the solution.

-The solution is quite simple and the only thing different than typical Jasmine tests run with Karma is found in the `karma.conf.js`.
+The solution is quite simple and the only thing different than typical Jasmine tests ran with Karma is found in the `karma.conf.js`.

 The `karma.conf.js` is as follows: